Informal Anarchist Federation: History

-In 2003, the group claimed responsibility for a bomb campaign targeting several European Union institutions.
+In 2003, the group claimed responsibility for a bomb campaign targeting several European Union (EU) institutions.
 It had stated to target "the apparatus of control that is repressive and leading the democratic show that is the new European order".
 To address the situation, an order was issued to halt all packets addressed to EU bodies from post offices in the Emilia-Romagna region.
-Sources at the prosecutor's office in Bologna said that the packages mailed to then head of European Central Bank Jean-Claude Trichet, Europol and European Commission President Romano Prodi Eurojust contained books and photocopies of a leaflet from the Informal Anarchist Federation.
-The leaflet described the Italian group and talked about its "Operation Santa Claus."
-After the December attack on the Italian politician Prodi, the FAI sent a letter to La Repubblica newspaper saying it was opposed to the European Union and claiming the attack was carried out "so the pig knows that the maneuvers have only begun to get close to him and others like him."
+Sources at the prosecutor's office in Bologna said that the packages mailed to then European Central Bank president Jean-Claude Trichet and European Commission president Romano Prodi, as well as EU agencies Europol and Eurojust, contained books and photocopies of a leaflet from the FAI.
+The leaflet described the Italian group and talked about its "Operation Santa Claus".
+After the December attack on Prodi, the FAI sent a letter to La Repubblica saying it was opposed to the EU and claiming the attack was carried out "so the pig knows that the maneuvers have only begun to get close to him and others like him."

-In 2010, Italy’s postal service intercepted a threatening letter containing a bullet addressed to Prime Minister Silvio Berlusconi.
-A large envelope containing a letter addressed to Berlusconi with the threat “you will end up like a rat” was discovered on Friday in a post office in the Libate suburb of the northern city of Milan.
-On 9 April 2013 an explosive device was sent by the group to the offices of La Stampa.
-It did not detonate.
-On 23 December 2010, credit for exploding parcels delivered to the Swiss and Chilean embassies in Rome was claimed by the Informal Anarchist Federation, though many news sources erroneously reported that another group, the Italian Anarchist Federation, claimed responsibility for the mail bombs.
+In 2010, Italy's postal service intercepted a threatening letter containing a bullet addressed to then Prime Minister Silvio Berlusconi.
+A large envelope containing a letter addressed to Berlusconi with the threat "you will end up like a rat" was discovered on Friday in a post office in the Libate suburb of the northern city of Milan.
+On 9 April 2013, an explosive device was sent by the group to the offices of La Stampa; it did not detonate.
+On 23 December 2010, credit for exploding parcels delivered to the Swiss and Chilean embassies in Rome was claimed by the FAI, although Italy's leading news agency ANSA erroneously reported that another group, the Italian Anarchist Federation, claimed responsibility for the mail bombs.

 On 31 March 2011, a mail bomb exploded at the Olten headquarters of Swissnuclear, the Swiss nuclear industry association, wounding two people.
 According to prosecutors, a letter delivered with the bomb claimed responsibility on behalf of the FAI.
 A mail bomb, sent to Josef Ackermann, chief executive of Deutsche Bank, in Frankfurt am Main, was intercepted on 7 December 2011.
-On 13 June 2012, the Italian ROS under the name 'Operation ‘Ardire’ conducted raids on forty people, arresting eight in Italy and sending two arrest warrants for individuals already incarcerated in Germany and Switzerland, Gabriel Pombo Da Silva and Marco Camenisch, as well as conducting multiple interrogations, some of which were in connection to Conspiracy of Fire Nuclei.

-On the 30 September 2020, The FAI cell Nucleus Mikhail Zhlobitsky claimed to have sent bombs to multiple locations across Italy.
+On 13 June 2012, the Italian ROS under the name "Operation Ardire" conducted raids on forty people, arresting eight in Italy and sending two arrest warrants for individuals already incarcerated in Germany and Switzerland, Gabriel Pombo Da Silva and Marco Camenisch, as well as conducting multiple interrogations, some of which were in connection to the Conspiracy of Fire Nuclei.
+On 30 September 2020, The FAI cell Nucleus Mikhail Zhlobitsky claimed to have sent bombs to multiple locations across Italy.
 On 13 November 2025, the United States Department of State declared FAI to be a foreign terrorist group pursuant to NSPM-7.